gangyao97/adversarial_seizure_detection/README.md

 2. util.py -> script used to load the configruation file, log the hyperparameter and save the test results
 3. adversarial_seizure_detection.py ->script used for running the model

+## Hyperparameter Setting

+* Please edit the params.json file to update the model's hyperparameter

 ## Training & Evaluation

-To train and evaluate the model performance, run the following commands.
+* To train and evaluate the model performance, run the following commands.

-python adversarial_seizure_detection.py
+$ python adversarial_seizure_detection.py

+* When training & evaluation is completed, it will generate the following files:
+1. Log file---record the hyperparameter values for the test
+2. test results csv file---record the each subject test results
+3. 4 cost loss data files
+4. 5 attention outputs files

 ## Results